andrewheiss/ath-pelican/content/pages/uses.md

 Title: Uses
-Date: 2018-03-08
+Date: 2018-04-13
 Slug: uses
 Description: Andrew Heiss is working on a bunch of exciting and groundbreaking projects

 People often ask me what programs I use for my writing and design.
 In truth, my workflow tends to look like [this](https://xkcd.com/1579/) or [this](https://xkcd.com/1172/), but here's a more detailed list of all the interconnected programs I use.

 I try to keep this updated fairly regularly.
-As of March 8, 2018 this is what I'm using:
+As of April 13, 2018 this is what I'm using:

 # Writing

 - I permanently ditched Word as a writing environment in 2008 after starting grad school.
 I do all my writing in [pandoc-flavored](http://pandoc.org/) [Markdown](https://daringfireball.net/projects/markdown/) (including e-mails and paper-and-pencil writing)—it's incredibly intuitive, imminently readable, flexible, future proof, and lets me ignore formatting and focus on content.
 - I live in [Ulysses](http://ulyssesapp.com/).
 At first I chafed at the fact that it stores everything in its own internal folder structure, since I store most of my writing in git repositories, but exporting a compiled Markdown file from a bunch of Ulysses sheets is trivial (and still easily trackable in version control).
 - Ulysses has decent HTML previewing powers, but when I need more editorial tools, I use [Marked](http://marked2app.com/).
-- I use [iA Writer](https://ia.net/writer/) to edit standalone Markdown files, since Ulysses uses its own syntax when using fancy things like footnotes.
+- I use [Typora](https://typora.io/) to edit standalone Markdown files, since Ulysses uses its own syntax when using fancy things like footnotes.
+Typora is my favorite standalone Markdown editor I've found so far because it inherently supports pandoc-flavored Markdown.
 - The key to my writing workflow is the magical [pandoc](http://pandoc.org/), which converts Markdown files into basically anything else.
 I use [my own variation](https://github.com/andrewheiss/Global-Pandoc-files) of Kieran Healy's [Plain Text Social Science workflow](http://plain-text.co/) to convert Markdown to HTML, PDF (through LaTeX), and Word (through LibreOffice).
 - I store all my bibliographic references, books, and articles in a [BibTeX](http://www.bibtex.org/) file that I edit with [BibDesk](http://bibdesk.sourceforge.net/).
 - I read and annotate all my PDFs with [Skim](http://skim-app.sourceforge.net/) (and [iAnnotate](http://www.iannotate.com/) on iOS), since both export annotations as clean plain text.